Ethiy/FastAnnotationTool/README.md

 ## Abstract

-FIAT is a simple tool build for image data annotation using rectangles.
+FIAT is a simple cross platform tool build for image data annotation using rectangles.
 It is based on OpenCV high GUI.
 The User can select rectangular regions of interests whilst assigning class names to each object.

 ## Dependencies